FelixTheSapiens/Implementation-of-Sieve-of-Eratosthenes/README.md

-primeFinder
+## primeFinder
-primeFinder is a Python class that implements the Sieve of Eratosthenes algorithm for finding prime numbers within a given range.
+'primeFinder' is a Python class that implements the Sieve of Eratosthenes algorithm for finding prime numbers within a given range.

 Features
 Efficiently finds prime numbers using the Sieve of Eratosthenes algorithm.